tanveermeman/Emotion-recognition-and-prediction/README.md

 -> A prompt will be given to the user to enter the duration for how long the application is supposed to run.
--> The appplication will run for the given time and display real time feedback of the subjects emtions on the screen.
+-> The appplication will run for the given time and display real time feedback of the subject's emotions on the screen.
 -> As well as the application will also give a well defined graphical representation of the subjects emotions through the period he/she was monitored.